omdevteam/om/docs_src/documentation_running_onda.rst

     # On one of the first monitoring node, for example, daq-cxi-mon07
     ./run_onda_crystallography_lcls.sh

-As the monitor starts, it prints on the console a line that contains the following
+As the monitor starts, it prints on the console the following line: "Broadcasting data at <ip>:<port>", where <ip> is an IP address (a string with the following format:
-string: "Broadcasting data at <ip>:<port>" (where <ip> is an IP address string of the form XXX.XXX.XXX.XXX, and <port> is a number).
+XXX.XXX.XXX.XXX) and <port> is a port number.
 These values are needed to start the graphical interfaces of OnDA.
-The OnDA GUI for Crystallography can be started using the following command:
+The OnDA GUI for Crystallography can be started with the following command:

 .. code-block:: bash